hiddenderek/lib-flow/README.md

 # microservice-lib-flow

 This flow library provides a back end suite of tools compiled together into one easy-to-use light weight package for your convenience.
-This includes (but is not limited to) full functionality REST API endpoints, built in AMQP producers/consumers (and ways to track messages), scheduled CRON jobs, rego policy validation, in depth logging, and a test suite.
+This includes (but is not limited to) full functionality REST API endpoints, built in AMQP producers/consumers (and ways to track messages) for event driven architecture, scheduled CRON jobs, rego policy validation, in depth logging, and a test suite.

 ## How do flows work?